 Since it opened in 1907, The Palm Court has been a quintessential part of The Plaza.
 It has been the setting for scenes in many famous novels and films, most notably F. Scott Fitzgerald’s The Great Gatsby.
 Over the years The Palm Court has experienced a number of renovations, however the look and spirit of the room has remained unchanged.

 The Palm Court is Manhattan’s iconic destination for afternoon tea.
 Visitors delight in the tradition of tea with our extensive, 25-variety collection of Palais des Thés tea, as well as sandwiches, snacks and fine pastries.
 The Palm Court offers visitors an elegant piece of old New York with unmatched sophistication and charm.

 The Palm Court aims to maintain the tradition of The Plaza while providing modern comforts to its guests.
 For the first time in history, The Palm Court features a grand bar, as well as both savory and sweet fare served from morning through evening.
 The oval trellised bar has become a focal point of the room, centered between the iconic palm trees.
-Master Mixologist Brian Van Flandern’s expertly crafted cocktails represent a wide range of well-loved classics alongside inspired new creations.
+Our talented Mixologists expertly craft a wide range of well-loved classics alongside inspired new creations.